zcyang-cs/RDC-GVFL/README.md

 The supplemental material is also available in this repository.

 ## Data
-Here we provide the processed data.
+Here we provide the source code of data processing.
 And the Raw Data can be found in:
 * Cora Dataset: https://github.com/kimiyoung/planetoid/tree/master/data.
 * Cora_ML Dataset: https://github.com/danielzuegner/gnn-meta-attack/blob/master/data/cora_ml.npz.
 * Pubmed Dataset: https://github.com/kimiyoung/planetoid/tree/master/data.